 The program demonstrates a strong commitment to excellence and professionalism in chiropractic education.
 Through this affiliation, the following two educational programs for chiropractic trainees are available:

 Student Training Rotations VA

-Select UBCC students can participate in clinical training at the VACHS facilities in West Haven and Newington, Conn.
+Select UBSC students can participate in clinical training at the VACHS facilities in West Haven and Newington, CT.
 Students provide direct clinical services under the supervision of VA staff DCs.
 Rotations are typically 35 hours per week for 10 weeks.
 Each graduating class is allotted 6 rotation slots.
-Admission is through a competitive application process open to UBCC students only.
+Admission is through a competitive application process open to UBSC students only.

 Chiropractic Residency Training VA

 UBSC is one of only four chiropractic schools in the nation to be partnered with a VA facility in a chiropractic postgraduate residency program.
 The residency focus is Integrated Clinical Practice, emphasizing the delivery of chiropractic care as part of an interdisciplinary health care team.
 Residents provide full scope diagnosis and management of musculoskeletal conditions under the mentorship of VA staff DCs.
 Extensive interprofessional training includes rotations through primary care, physical medicine, pain medicine, neurology, neurosurgery, health psychology, geriatrics, and other services.

 The program is 40 hours per week for 52 weeks.
 One resident slot per year is available.
 Admission is through a competitive application process open to graduates of a CCE-accredited chiropractic school.